xGabrielR/Price-Elasticity/README.md

 ---

-The EDA is a very simple Price x Demand and descriptive statistics of this products to check variation, min, max and most important, some products does not have much samples to work and none have linear relationship, this is a very hard scenario for log log linear price elasticity, but lets go with that!
+The EDA is a very simple Price x Demand and descriptive statistics of this products to check variation, min, max and a most important key discovery -> some products does not have much samples to work and any product have linear relationship, this is a very hard scenario for log log linear price elasticity, but lets go with that!

 <img src="assets/products.png">